Registration Now Closed

 13. Our Lollipop League is designed to give younger children (Ages 6 and under) an introduction to the Festival experience in an encouraging, non-competitive setting.

-PERFORMING ARTS BC 2023 PROVINCIAL FESTIVAL
+PERFORMING ARTS BC 2024 PROVINCIAL FESTIVAL

 Festival Entrants wishing to be considered for recommendation to the Provincial Festival must enter Class 20: Provincial Class Solo, or Class 21: Provincial Class Public Speaking and Storytelling, at our local Festival.

-**NEW** The PABC PROVINCIAL EXCELLENCE SPEECH AND DRAMATIC ARTS class requirements are as follows: “A well-rounded program that is comprised of selections by different authors representing a diversity of time periods.
+Any number of qualifying representatives may be recommended to the PABC Festival PROVINCIAL EXCELLENCE SPEECH AND DRAMATIC ARTS class (ages 22 years and under).
+The new PABC PROVINCIAL EXCELLENCE SPEECH AND DRAMATIC ARTS class requirements are as follows: “A well-rounded program that is comprised of selections by different authors representing a diversity of time periods.
 The program must include five to seven selections including one piece by a Canadian author and two contrasting dramatic scenes; one of the scenes must have been written prior to the year 1900.
 Classical scenes such as Greek, Shakespeare, Restoration or 18th Century dramatic selections may be considered to meet this requirement.
 All selections must have a unifying theme.
 At the PABC Festival performers must introduce their theme to the audience at the beginning and then prior to the performance of each selection briefly explaining the selection’s connection to the theme.” ** This class requires a high degree of quality work.
 Should our festival adjudicator determine that the level or quality of performances presented at our festival are not suitable for recommendation to the PABC Festival no entrants from our festival will be sent for this level. **

 Please see the link to the PABC website: www.bcprovincials.com